XM395 precision guided mortar munition

-The XM395 Precision Guided Mortar Munition (PGMM) is a 120 mm guided mortar round developed by Alliant Techsystems.
+The XM395 precision guided mortar munition (PGMM) is a 120 mm guided mortar round developed by Alliant Techsystems.

 Design

-Based on Orbital ATK's Precision Guidance Kit for 155 mm artillery projectiles, XM395 combines GPS guidance and directional control surfaces into a package that replaces standard fuzes, transforming existing 120 mm mortar bodies into precision-guided munitions.
+Based on Orbital ATK's precision guidance kit for 155 mm artillery projectiles, XM395 combines GPS guidance and directional control surfaces into a package that replaces standard fuzes, transforming existing 120 mm mortar bodies into precision-guided munitions.
 The XM395 munition consists of a GPS-guided kit fitted to standard 120 mm smoothbore mortar rounds that includes the fitting of a nose and tail subsystem containing the maneuvering parts.

 History

 The U.S. Army began seeking a guided mortar in response to fighting conditions experienced during the War in Afghanistan.
 Taliban fighters often engaged troops in small unit actions from prepared fighting positions on ridgelines and high ground.
-These types of ambushes offered limited exposure targets to direct fire weapons, and close air support was limited from rules of engagement and bad weather.
+These types of ambushes offered limited exposure targets to direct fire weapons, and close air support was limited by the rules of engagement and bad weather.
 Troops also spotted Taliban movements along distant ridgelines or valleys but didn't have the range with direct fire weapons to engage them.
-Because of this, the Army started the Accelerated Precision Mortar Initiative (APMI) from an urgent operational needs statement in February 2009 to create a GPS-guided 120 mm mortar with accuracy of 5 m CEP at 7,000 m; because APMI was an urgent request, it was accelerated by an Other Transaction Authority rather the traditional acquisition process.
+Because of this, the Army started the Accelerated Precision Mortar Initiative (APMI) from an urgent operational needs statement in February 2009 to create a GPS-guided 120 mm mortar with accuracy of 5 m CEP at 7,000 m; because APMI was an urgent request, it was accelerated by an other transaction authority rather the traditional acquisition process.
 GPS was chosen over laser designation as the guidance system because the enemy frequently ducked down behind ridges and rock outcroppings, so laser designation would have limited ability to target them, while a GPS round could give accurate targeting even when taking cover behind obstacles.
 In April 2010, the Army announced that ATK had won a competitive shoot-off during the winter against competitors Raytheon and General Dynamics, and been selected to provide a new precision-guided mortar under the APMI needs statement.